ietf-wg-masque/draft-ietf-masque-quic-proxy/draft-pauly-connect-quic.md

 - Validating that the request include one of either the Client-Connection-Id and the Server-Connection-Id header, along with a Datagram-Flow-Id header.
 Requests absent any connection ID header MUST be rejected.
-- Creating a mapping entry for the QUIC Connection ID in the given direction (client or server) associated with the client's IP address and UDP port.
+- Creating a mapping entry for the QUIC Connection ID in the given direction (client or target server) associated with the client's IP address and UDP port.
 For any non-zero-length Client Connection ID, the Connection ID MUST be unique across all other clients.
-- Allocating a UDP socket on which to communicate with the requested server.
+- Allocating a UDP socket on which to communicate with the requested target server.

 If these operations can be completed the proxy sends a 2xx (Successful) response.
 This response MUST also echo any Client-Connection-Id, Server-Connection-Id, and